Effective May 05, 2023: Eligible applicants can reapply for the CRGP every 90 days.

-You likely devote a great deal of time and energy to taking care of a loved one living with disabilities and special needs, but it’s so important that you take care of yourself, too!
-If you are not at your best, how can you give your best to the people that you love?
-The Caregiver Respite Grant Program is here to help you do just that!
+You likely devote a lot of time and energy to caring for a loved one with disabilities, special needs, or cognitive impairments, but you must take care of yourself, too!
+How can you give your best to the people you love if you are not your best?
+The Caregiver Respite Grant Program (CRGP) is here to help you do that!

 Imagine being able to:

 - Take a special day with another child in your family for some one-on-one quality time so they feel important and loved.

 - Going fishing with a buddy after years of not doing so because caring for your family member has required your constant attention.

 - Just take a few hours to get a massage, run some errands, visit a park, or catch up on some reading.

 To be eligible for the grant, applicants (the primary or family caregiver) must have the applicable ADRC, Tribal ADRS, county case manager, etc., complete the Supporting Documentation Form showing the care recipient:

 - Has applied for a Long-term Care Waiver or other programs and not expecting to receive services or approval within thirty (30) days of the application

 - Has been denied Long-Term Care Waiver support(s) or other programs that provide respite services

 - Has been approved for Term Care Waiver support(s) or other programs that provide respite services and has exhausted funds from said programs